-Winter is the time of year that many people dread.
+Winter is the time of year that many people dread, so follow these Tips for Staying Healthy This Winter.
 There is less sunshine, and the cold temperatures can get overwhelming especially for people in colder conditions.
-Not only that – but being indoors so much can expose people to more sickness giving them a better chance of getting ill.
+Not only that - but being indoors so much can expose people to more sickness giving them a better chance of getting ill.
 However, it’s possible to keep your body healthy during the winter, and here are the simplest ways to do it.

 Avoid Spending Time With Sick People